 In humans, most mammals and even birds, sleep occur in repetitive cycles, in which the body fluctuates between two different phases; REM sleep and non-REM sleep.
-REM sleep or Rapid eye movement sleep, as indicated, is a distinctive sleep phase which is characterized by rapid movement of the eyes, minimum muscle tone (residual muscle tension) and tendency to dream vividly.
+REM sleep (or rapid eye movement sleep) is a distinctive sleep phase which is characterized by the rapid movement of the eyes, minimum muscle tone (residual muscle tension) and tendency to dream vividly.

 Lack of REM sleep or irregular sleep cycles can lead to various sleeping disorders.
-Narcolepsy is one such disorder, in which the sufferer gain a tendency to fall sleep during odd hours.
-Another condition that one may develop is sleep paralysis.
-Sleep paralysis is a temporary inability to move and speak either during Hypnagogia (a transitional state between Wakefulness and sleep) or hypnopompic (just before awakening).
+Narcolepsy is one such disorder, in which the sufferer gain a tendency to fall asleep during odd hours.
+Another condition that one may develop is: sleep paralysis.
+Sleep paralysis is a temporary inability to move and speak either during Hypnagogia (a transitional state between wakefulness and sleep) or Hypnopompic (just before awakening).

 17. Two Types of Sleep Paralysis

 Based on years of research, scientists have concluded that sleep paralysis is actually of two types; ISP and RISP.
-People who are suffering from ISP or isolated sleep paralysis will only experience sleep paralysis once or maybe twice in their lifetime.
-However, in recurrent isolated sleep paralysis or RISP, a person will encounter more than two episodes.
+People who are suffering from ISP (or isolated sleep paralysis) will only experience sleep paralysis once or maybe twice in their lifetime.
+However, in RISP (or recurrent isolated sleep paralysis), a person will encounter more than two episodes.

 16. “The Nightmare”